PedAltuve/vonage-sms-certification/README.md

 Then, run `npm install`

 After the installation has been completed, use `npm start` and the server will be running in port 3000

+**Remember to update your inbound messages webhook in the vonage dashboard**